-SigFox and LoRa have been competitors in the LPWAN space for several years.
-And while the business models and technologies behind the companies are quite different, the end goals are very similar.
-The goal of the LoRa Alliance, LoRaWAN adopters, and SigFox is that mobile network operators adopt their technology for IoT deployments over both city and nationwide low power, wide-area networks (LPWANs).
+For years, Sigfox and LoRa were the major competitors in the LPWAN space.
+And while the business models and technologies behind the companies are quite different, the end goals of both Sigfox and the LoRa Alliance are very similar: That mobile network operators adopt their technology for IoT deployments over both city and nationwide low power, wide-area networks (LPWANs).

-SigFox is a narrowband (or ultra-narrowband) technology.
+Sigfox is a narrowband (or ultra-narrowband) technology.
 It uses a standard radio transmission method called binary phase-shift keying (BPSK), and it takes very narrow chunks of spectrum and changes the phase of the carrier radio wave to encode the data.
-This allows the receiver to only listen in a tiny slice of spectrum which mitigates the effect of noise.
+This allows the receiver to only listen in a tiny slice of spectrum, which mitigates the effect of noise.
 It requires an inexpensive endpoint radio and a more sophisticated basestation to manage the network.

 See also: What Is SigFox?

 As of late 2017, Sigfox has a presence in more than 36 countries (17 of which are covered nationwide) and has plans to increase that number to as many as 60 in 2018.

 In this article, we’ll compare LoRa (a chirped modulation format) and LoRaWAN (a MAC-layer protocol) to SigFox.
 LoRa is a spread-spectrum technology with a wider band (usually 125 kHz or more).
 Its frequency-modulated chirp utilizes coding gain for increased receiver sensitivity.